astronomer/docs/learn/airflow-dbt-cloud.md

 import CodeBlock from '@theme/CodeBlock';
 import airflow_dbt_simple from '!!raw-loader!../code-samples/dags/airflow-dbt-cloud/airflow_dbt_simple.py';

-[dbt Cloud](https://getdbt.com/) is a managed service providing a hosted architecture to run dbt, a tool that helps users build interdependent SQL models for in-warehouse data transformation, using ephemeral compute of data warehouses.
+[dbt Cloud](https://getdbt.com/) is a managed service that provides a hosted architecture to run dbt, a tool that helps you build interdependent SQL models for in-warehouse data transformation.

 The [dbt Cloud Airflow provider](https://registry.astronomer.io/providers/dbt-cloud) allows users to orchestrate and execute actions in dbt Cloud as DAGs.
-Running dbt with Airflow ensures a reliable, scalable environment for models, as well as the ability to trigger models based on upstream dependencies in the whole data ecosystem.
-Airflow also gives you fine-grained control over dbt tasks such that teams have observability over every step in their dbt models.
+Running dbt with Airflow ensures a reliable, scalable environment for models, as well as the ability to trigger models based on upstream dependencies in your data ecosystem.
+Airflow also gives your team better observability over every step in your dbt models.

 :::info